JoshDoody/fsn/_book_excerpts/value/your-market-value-in-your-industry.md

 ---
 layout: book_page
 title: Use online research to estimate your market value in your industry
-tagline: Start by looking at comparable jobs and salaries in your geographic region
+subhead: Start by looking at comparable jobs and salaries in your geographic region
 excerpt: Estimate your market value by starting with a broad estimate of the market value for your skillset and experience in your industry.
 context: raise
 last_modified_at: 2016-06-25